CreSh-Creativity-Share/.github/profile/ai_analysis.md

 ## Meaning of rating

+:warning: **Only ideas with a minimum of 1000 characters will be analysed.**

 We decided to present the results of our complex analysis in the form of a school evaluation.
 An idea can receive a grade from A to F. Please keep in mind that this is a subjective analysis generated using AI algorithms and may not be objective.

 Meaning of the grade: